simon-toogood/eleos/README.md

-# Eleos - A Python wrapper for NEMESIS
+# Eleos - A Python interface to NEMESIS

 ## Current hierarchy